A poorly designed contract can result in massive invisible losses throughout the duration of a project.

 • Data acquisition programme design that ensures the well objectives and subsurface group data requirements are met.

-• Optimised run combinations that advance towards technical limits and operational efficiency.
+• Optimised run combinations that target technical limits and reduce operational risk.

 • Advanced tension modelling and conveyance strategy for challenging wells (Wire-pro and GCPS).